Achievable logoAchievable logo

 Stepwise reduction of O2 to H2O

 1. Membrane damage: Membrane phospholipids are affected in cell injuries.
-Phospholipases cleave the cell membrane phospholipids.
-Cytoskeletal filaments are broken down causing the cell membrane to detach from the cytoskeleton and promoting cellular swelling and rupture.
-There is an influx of fluid and ions into the cells.
-Rupture of lysosomes releases enzymes such as proteases, DNSases, RNAases, cathepsins etc. leading to the dissolution of cellular components.
+Phospholipases cleave cell membrane phospholipids.
+Cytoskeletal filaments are broken down, causing the cell membrane to detach from the cytoskeleton and promoting cellular swelling and rupture.
+Fluid and ions flow into the cell.
+Rupture of lysosomes releases enzymes such as proteases, DNSases, RNAases, cathepsins, etc., leading to dissolution of cellular components.

 Sign up for free to take 8 quiz questions on this topic